-- Completely Missing the Point: When Burt points out that Antwerp is 3,000 miles away from where they live, Burt's parents reaction is that it's longer than 3,000 miles.
+- Comically Missing the Point: When Burt points out that Antwerp is 3,000 miles away from where they live, Burt's parents reaction is that it's longer than 3,000 miles.

 - Crapsack World: At first, it seems that Burt and Verona are in the wrong movie, with all the people they visit being selfish, jerkasses, or plagued with marital problems.
 It's later subverted.
 See Earn Your Happy Ending below.

 - Dysfunction Junction: All the people Burt and Verona visit have a variety of emotional problems.